KnowledgeCaptureAndDiscovery/OBA/docs/benchmarking.md

 [250ms,  350ms]  0   0.00%
 [350ms,  +Inf]   0   0.00%
 ```
 Since we use pagination, we expect these results to be applicable for other APIs and knowledge graphs.
 The only case where the overhead may increase is when a resource has hundreds of properties, as the framing into JSON-LD will be delayed.
 This may be circumvented with a custom query; or by simplifying the API schema of the target class.
+So far, we have not experienced any delay of this kind.

 ## Result retrieval performance